procrastinate-org/procrastinate/docs/howto/retry.md

 - define the exception types you want to retry on (if you don't, jobs will be retried on any type of exceptions)

-Define your precise strategy using a {any}`RetryStrategy` instance:
+Define your precise strategy using a {py:class}`RetryStrategy` instance:

 ```
 from procrastinate import RetryStrategy